|Cash Back Rating:||2.4 / 5|

 Other Notable Features: No fees (including cash advance fees, foreign transaction fees, over-the-limit, late payment or returned payment fees), no penalty rate, $0 fraud protection, set up monthly, weekly or biweekly payments, interest calculator and smart payment suggestions,weekly and monthly spending reports, $0 liability, identity theft protection, ShopRunner, Mastercard Travel and Lifestyle services, Priceless Cities, Priceless Golf, onefinestay

-Apple unveiled its new Apple Card with a lot of bravado back in March, and the tech world has been buzzing ever since.
+Apple unveiled its new Apple Card with a lot of bravado in March of 2019, and the tech world has been buzzing ever since.
 Apple makes a lot of bold claims about the Apple Card.
 The card, which is made of titanium and laser etched with no card number, “sets a new level of privacy and security” according to their promotional video.
 Apple, who has put its own design flourish into the card, claims the card is more “simple, transparent and private” than your usual credit card.
 According to Apple, “Unlike other credit cards, it helps you easily understand your spending.”

-Upon, our initial review of the card we concur: It does appear to be more user-friendly than the typical credit card.
+Upon our initial review of the card, we concur: It does appear to be more user-friendly than the typical credit card.
 However, some of the functionality that they tout isn’t exactly unique (perhaps just better executed), and its underlying cash rewards program is underwhelming.

 With a world of cardholders hungry to earn more cash back rewards, will a better user experience surpass the lure of earning more cash back with other cards?
 For rabid Apple users, it’s probably a moot point, since they’re likely to snatch up any new Apple product.
 For the remainder of cardholders, we’re waiting to see how much the design of card’s app actually facilitates its adoption.